-On June 18, 2008, Visteon Corporation issued \$206.4 million of the 12.25% Senior Notes under a supplemental indenture to the March 2004 Indenture, among itself, as issuer, and The Bank of New York Trust Company, N.A., as trustee.
+On June 18, 2008, Visteon Corporation issued approximately \$206.4 million of 12.25% Senior Notes under a second supplemental indenture, dated June 18, 2008, among itself, as issuer, the guarantors party thereto, and The Bank of New York Trust Company, N.A., as trustee.
+On June 4, 2009, the Law Debenture Trust Company of New York was appointed as the successor trustee.
 The 12.25% Senior Notes provide for interest payments by Visteon Corporation semi-annually on June 30th and December 31st of each year, commencing on December 31, 2008, at a rate of 12.25% per year.
 The 12.25% Senior Notes mature on December 31, 2016.
 The 12.25% Senior Notes are general unsecured obligations of Visteon Corporation that are guaranteed by certain wholly-owned domestic subsidiaries that guarantee debt under the ABL Facility.
-As of the Petition Date, approximately \$206 million remained outstanding under the 12.25% Senior Notes, excluding interest obligations.
+As of the Petition Date, approximately \$206.4 million in